 Much as it’s a cathartic exercise to write a blog and get things off your chest, there have to be some marketing benefits to writing your blog too.
 One big thing we’ve done as we’ve been editing blogs is to make sure there are clearer calls to action, particularly towards the end of the article.

-Almost all of our blog articles relate to major topics we cover in our skill guides.
+Almost all our blog articles relate to major topics we cover in our skill guides.
 The articles tend to focus on one specific element of the topic.
 Or, a case study or a specific review of something in the news.
-We always try to make sure the links that run through the content are genuinely helpful.
+We always try to make sure the links in the content are genuinely helpful.

 Lesson #9 - Our last editing blogs lesson is have a good ending

-The 2 most important parts of your writing are the beginning and the end.
-The beginning determines if the reader will read the whole article.
+The 2 most important parts of your writing are the start and the end.
+The start determines if the reader will read the whole article.
 And the ending determines what they’ll do next.

 In most of our articles, our ending is that call to action, to learn more or contact us.